Healthy soil is the key ingredient for growing an awesome garden.

 When you establish healthy soil and plant correctly almost everything comes up a wonderful shade of green.
 This grass is a living testament to what healthy soil can produce.

 Why is it so lush and green?
-Because our llama used this area as a bathroom, animal fertilizer offers amazing results to what you hope to grow.
+Because our llama would use this area for waste.

 When to Water

-Setting up a water schedule based on your plant research can be helpful and easy to implement until you get a routine in place.
+Setting up a water schedule based on plant research can be helpful and easy to implement until a routine is established.
+I have a free seasonal garden planner to help with that available below.